Professional practice

 - Commercial dispute resolution

-- E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm), [2022] EWCA Civ 1704: Acted as junior counsel (led by Huw Davies KC) for the successful claimant in Commercial Court and Court of Appeal proceedings arising out of a £300 million fraud involving the provision of forged warehouse receipts in a “repo” transaction for the sale and repurchase of nickel.
-The case was heard by the Commercial Court over five weeks in 2021 and the Court of Appeal in December 2022.
+- E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm), [2022] EWCA Civ 1704: Acted as junior counsel (led by Huw Davies KC) for the successful claimant in Commercial Court and Court of Appeal proceedings arising out of a £300 million fraud involving the provision of forged warehouse receipts in a “repo” transaction for the sale and repurchase of The case was heard by the Commercial

 - Advised on the terms of a major telecommunications contract and their implementation.
 Acted (as sole counsel) in a claim in the Commercial Court for damages for breach of a netting agreement between two oil traders.